egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * i.
 How do we know that gradients are exploding?
 How do we prevent it?

 When the gradient are exploding generally the learning curve becomes significantly unstable.
-When we plot the learning curves and observe big zigzags then we can suspect that the exploding gradient problem takes in place.
+When we plot the learning curves and observe big zigzags then we can suspect that the exploding gradient problem takes place.

-Another way to detect exploding graident problem is observing lots of `NaN` during training process.
+Another way to detect exploding gradeent problem is observing lots of `NaN` during training process.

 Exploding gradients can be solved by  scaling the input data (min-max scaling an be a good choice because NN models does not accept negative inputs) or scaling the hidden layer outputs (Batch Normalization or Layer Normalization can be really useful in that case)